 477 Boundary Street, Spring Hill

-For a surfer-chic stay on the Gold Coast, book a room at the QT.
-The quirky high-rise hotel is a destination in itself, with a stylish pool (settle in early to nab a tropical yellow lounger), scooters and retro bikes for hire, and modern, vibrantly decorated rooms.
+On your Sydney to Brisbane road trip, there's no doubt you'll be looking for a surfer-chic stay on the Gold Coast.
+QT's quirky high-rise hotel is a destination in itself, with a stylish pool (settle in early to nab a tropical yellow lounger), scooters and retro bikes for hire, and modern, vibrantly decorated rooms.
 Spend the day at SpaQ – we recommend the hammam treatments – before feasting at the market-style Bazaar.

 7 Staghorn Avenue, Surfers Paradise